csuchico-csci551/AutomaticVectorization/README.md

 * **do not use any OpenMP or RAJA pragmas**
 * do some functional decomposition - do not code everything in main()
 * vectorize whatever you can
-* use the novector pragma on all loops not being vectorized for a cleaner report
+* use the novector pragma on all loops not being vectorized for a cleaner report (not necessary but if it helps feel free)
 * document your source
 * verify that your implementation produces a correct result, both the vectorized and non-vectorized versions
 * your code must compile without errors or warnings - use -Wall -W -Werror in your makefile

 ## Turn-in Procedure
-* create a **tar.gz** file with your mm.c, makefile, optimization report, and report,pdf (and nothing else)
+* create a **tar.gz** file with your mm.c, makefile, and report pdf (and nothing else)
 * submit the compressed archive file in Tyson's Turnin System
 * failure to follow turn-in directions will result in a grade deduction